maria-lemes/full_stack_blog/README.md

 # full_stack_blog
- The code of the application's backend is in the directory blog_list
+ The code for the application's backend is in the directory blog_list (part 4 of the course) The code for the application's frontend is in the directory bloglist-frontend (part 5 of the course)